 Compare the 2019 Beetle Final Edition SE vs SE Trims.
 What is the difference?

 The Beetle SE is just a bit more expensive than the Beetle Final Edition SE.
 Prices start at $24,395.
 On the outside, it looks very similar to the Final Edition SE trim.
 If you desire HID headlamps and LED taillights, you’ll have to buy an optional Premium package.

 Nice features, such Volkswagen Car-Net App-Connect and V-Tex leather upholstery, come standard on the Beetle S. However, you must purchase the optional Premium package in order to get a powerful Fender sound system and a 6.3-inch navigation display.
 Parking sensors are also included in the Premium package.
 All of the other available safety features are found in the Beetle SE’s list of standard equipment.

-Compare the Beetle SE vs Final Edition SEL - What is the difference?
+Compare the Beetle SE vs Final Edition SEL Trims.
+What is the difference?